robertjwilson/ggpub/README.md

 output: html_document
 ---

-This is an outline of the core functionality of theme_agile.
+This is an outline of the core functionality of theme_pub.